-This course will benefit students who are keen to improve their components of fitness and have an interest in athletics.
-It provides an avenue for students to reach their full potential in all areas of track and field, including fitness, knowledge, skills and rules.
+This course will benefit students who are keen to improve their fitness and have an interest in athletics.
+It provides an avenue for students to reach their full potential in all areas of track and field.
 Lessons include sessions at the beach, Bold Park and a WAIS excursion.
 Students will experience advanced training by qualified coaches to develop their technique in all events (including javelin) with the opportunity to specialise in an event of their choice.
-Participation in this elective will be advantageous for students at all levels, from house athletics carnivals to those aiming for state team selection.
+Participation in this elective will be advantageous for students of all levels.